 Under the ARMA model in (4.6), the forecast of \(x_t\) is given by the conditional expected return \[ \hat{x}_t \triangleq \mu_t = \E[x_t \mid \mathcal{F}_{t-1}] = \phi_0 + \sum_{i=1}^p \phi_i x_{t-i}, \] with conditional variance \[ \sigma^2_t = \E[(x_t - \mu_t)^2 \mid \mathcal{F}_{t-1}] = \sigma^2, \] where \(\sigma^2\) is the (constant) variance of the noise term \(\epsilon_t\).
 Thus, ARMA modeling can properly deal with time-varying mean models; however, the variance is still constant.
 Time-varying variance models are considered in Section 4.4.

-The ARMA model is defined on the log-returns \(x_t\), which are stationary (first and second moments are time invariant), as opposed to the log-prices \(y_t\), which are nonstationary (e.g., a random walk).
-That is, the original log-price time series cannot be modeled directly and we have to compute the first order difference to get \(x_t = y_t - y_{t-1}\).
-In general, for other type of time series, we may need to take the \(d\)-th order difference before employing an ARMA model (Tsay, 2010).
-This is precisely what is termed autoregressive integrated moving average (ARIMA) model, denoted by ARIMA\((p,d,q)\), and is given by \[ x_t = \phi_0 + \sum_{i=1}^p \phi_i x_{t-i} + \epsilon_t - \sum_{j=1}^q \psi_j \epsilon_{t-j}, \] where \(x_t\) is obtained by differencing the original time series \(y_t\) \(d\) times.
+The ARMA model is defined on the log-returns \(x_t\), which are stationary (the first and second moments are time invariant), as opposed to the log-prices \(y_t\), which are nonstationary (e.g., a random walk).
+That is, the original log-price time series cannot be modeled directly and we have to compute the first-order difference to get \(x_t = y_t - y_{t-1}\).
+In general, for other types of time series, we may need to take the \(d\)th-order difference before employing an ARMA model (Tsay, 2010).
+This is precisely what is termed the autoregressive integrated moving average (ARIMA) model, denoted by ARIMA\((p,d,q)\), and is given by \[ x_t = \phi_0 + \sum_{i=1}^p \phi_i x_{t-i} + \epsilon_t - \sum_{j=1}^q \psi_j \epsilon_{t-j}, \] where \(x_t\) is obtained by differencing the original time series \(y_t\) \(d\) times.
 Thus, an ARIMA model (with \(d=1\)) on the log-prices is equivalent to an ARMA model on the log-returns.

 • cross-validation: based on splitting the historical data into a training part and a cross-validation part, the latter being used to test the model trained with different values of orders; and

-• penalization methods: based on taking into account the number of parameters of the model with a penalty term in the assessment of the model, which has led to many methods, such as AIC, BIC, SIC, HQIC, etc. (Lütkepohl, 2007).
+• penalization methods: based on taking into account the number of parameters of the model with a penalty term in the assessment of the model, which has led to many methods, such as AIC, BIC, SIC, HQIC, and so on (Lütkepohl, 2007).

 Figure 4.4 illustrates the effect of forecasting via ARMA modeling based on some specific choices of the orders, namely, i.i.d. model, AR(1), MA(1), and ARMA(1,1).
-Table 4.2 reports the forecasting mean squared error, from which we can infer that the i.i.d. modeling gives the best fit (not unexpected given the lack of strong autocorrelations in the returns).
+Table 4.2 reports the mean squared error of the forecasts, from which we can infer that the i.i.d. modeling gives the best fit (not unexpected given the lack of strong autocorrelations in the returns).

 Forecasting with ARMA models.